flindersuni/DeepThoughtHPC-docs/docs/source/Access/Unix/UnixAccess.md

 ## Success

-Upon a sucessful login, you should get a screen similar to this:
+Upon a successful login, you should get a screen similar to this:

 ![](../../_static/loginOKImage.png)